fmitchell259/NetworkSimulator/README.md

 At the moment the network completes one full iteration, taking account of fibre-capacity, buffer-size and processing speed.
-Each packet is made up of three parts , randomly mixed then sent roudn the network.
+Each packet is made up of three parts , randomly mixed then sent round the network.
 If a part is waiting at its arrival node for longer than two seconds, a request is made to re-send that part.